Am I PDA? Is My Child? A big list of common PDA traits

 We have compiled this list based on combined lived and professional experience.

 There is considerable current debate right now in the research, clinical, and grassroots PDA communities about the relationship between Autism and PDA.
 That said, we have organized some of the common traits below into categories of Autistic differences.
-In our experience, most PDAers are Autistic and these categories help to structure a list.
-If you prefer, you can think of this as a list of common traits of PDA Autistics, with a list of PDA traits that don't fit under Autistic categories at the beginning and end.
+This is because most PDAers coming to us are Autistic and these categories help to structure a list.
+It is not meant to exclude non-Autistic PDAers.

 The list is not a peer-reviewed clinical tool.
 It is meant to support you in discerning whether you believe a PDA profile fits you and/or your child.
 If it does, or if you think it might, we hope you’ll join us in The PDA Safe Circle™ community (PDASafeCircle.com)